Search for squarks and gluinos in $pp$ collisions at $\sqrt{s} = 13$ TeV and $13.6$ TeV in events with $\tau$-leptons, jets and missing transverse momentum using the ATLAS detector: Analysis strategy

 Several signal regions (SRs) that are sensitive to the SUSY models with $\tau$-lepton\,+\,\met signatures are defined.
 The common strategy for the design of the SRs is the multi-bin approach, where not only the yields, but also the shape of the most sensitive variable is utilised.
 The same kinematic-variable selections are used for \RunTwo and \RunThr data samples, but the binning of each variable changes to ensure that at least five events are expected in each bin before any data-driven corrections are applied.
 All SRs are optimised using Asimov signal significance as the metric of merit~\cite{Cowan:2010js}.

 Events with $\tau$-leptons that either originate from $\tau_\text{had}$ decays (true $\tau$-leptons) or from light leptons misidentified as $\tau$-leptons are modelled using MC simulation with data-driven corrections.
 Dedicated control regions (CRs) enriched in major backgrounds are used to derive normalisation factors (NFs) in simultaneous fits of MC predictions to data (further described in Section~\ref{sec:systematics}).
-These affect only the overall normalisation of the MC simulation, and only the events without jets misidentified as $\tau$-leptons.
+These affect only the overall normalisation of the MC simulation (i.e. the CRs are not binned in any variable), and only the events without jets misidentified as $\tau$-leptons.
 Validation regions (VRs) are defined to be kinematically closer to the SRs than the CRs.
 The results of the fit are propagated from the CRs to the VRs, to validate the extrapolation to the SRs.
 Events with jets misidentified as $\tau$-leptons are estimated in a data-driven way, as discussed in Section~\ref{sec:faketau}.
 These events are not normalised to the data, and no CRs are needed for them.
 The following subsections describe two different approaches used to define the SRs and CRs.